Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Touschek polarimeter

-During the experiment the beam volume $V$ (more precisely, the transverse beam sizes because it is assumed that the longitudinal size varies slightly), the beam current $I_{1, 2}$ and the count rate $f_{1, 2}$ for the first (polarized) and the second (unpolarized) bunches are measured.
-The relative count rate difference $\Delta = f_1/f_2-1$ is calculated.
-These experimental data are fitted using the following formulae:
+During the experiment, the beam volume $V$ (more precisely, the transverse beam sizes because it is assumed that the longitudinal size varies slightly), the beam currents $I_{\rm pol}$, $I_{\rm unpol}$ and the count rates $f_{\rm pol}$, $f_{\rm unpol}$ for the first (polarized) and the second (unpolarized) bunches are measured.
+The relative count rate difference $\delta f(t) = f_{\rm pol}/f_{\rm unpol}-1$ is calculated.
+These experimental data are fitted using the following formulae, which are a solution to ($\ref{eq:eq4}$):

-Here $i=1, 2$ denotes first and the second bunch; $\epsilon_x(t)$ is the factor taking into account the registration efficiency:
+Here, the index $i$ marks the polarized and unpolarized bunches; $\epsilon(t,j)$ is the factor taking into account the relative probabilities $p_{\rm tsh}$ and $p_{\rm bg}$ of registration of the Touschek particles and the beam particles scattered by the residual gas, respectively:

-$I_e = e f_0$ is the single electron current, $f_0$ is the revolution frequency; $\delta_{1, 2}(t)$ are the polarization contribution to the Touschek intra-beam scattering for the first and the second bunches respectively:
+$ef_{0}$ is the current of a single electron; $\delta N = I_{pol}(0)/I_{unpol}(0) - 1 $ is the relative difference in the particle population of the bunches.
+We introduce a time-dependent correction $\delta V_i(t)$ to the volume of bunches, using its dependence on the current in the linear approximation:

-Initial polarization of the first bunch $P_1=0.8$ corresponding to the assumed beam state after acceleration (see Fig.4) is fixed to the calculated value due to strong correlation with the parameter of the Touschek polarization effect $\delta_0$; $P_2 = 8\sqrt{3}/15\, \tau_d/\tau_p$, the equilibrium polarization degree where $\tau_p$ is the Sokolov-Ternov radiative polarization time ($87$ hours at $1777$ MeV). $\delta V_i(t)$ is the relative beam volume as a function of time:
+After the end of the acceleration process, the state of polarization of both bunches changes with time.
+In this connection, their polarization contributions to the rate of counting the Touschek particles are described by the equations